-Orthopedic spine specialists Dr. Ashish Patel and Dr. Elian Shepherd, with the Methodist Physician Group Orthopedic and Spine Center in Merrillville, Indiana, offer hope to those suffering from painful problems like spondylolisthesis.
+Orthopedic spine specialists Dr. Elian Shepherd, with the The Methodist Physician Group Specialists in Merrillville, Indiana, offer hope to those suffering from painful problems like spondylolisthesis.
 It takes the right combination of surgical and non-surgical approaches to relieve pain and restore mobility, which is why a specialist in spine care is the right choice.

 The spine is made up of small bones stacked one on top of the other.
 The bones group into sections and connect together with a series of smaller joints designed to keep them all in alignment.
 With spondylolisthesis, one bone comes out of alignment and slides forward until it’s over the bone below it.
 This can happen anywhere along the back, but is more common in the lumbosacral region, which starts where the back bends and continues down to the end of the column.

 The problem occurs in the joints that align the bones.
 When one weakens, it interrupts that critical spine alignment until the vertebrae bone moves out of place.
 There are a number of possible issues that factor into the joint weakening, such as: